shiflett/protoscope/README.md

 Browse the Web, and your HTTP requests are shown to you at the bottom of each page.
-This is useful for debugging a number of issues, including session problems, caching problems, etc. all HTTP traffic is also sent to `stdout`, which you can send to a log file if you want by starting the proxy as
+This is useful for debugging a number of issues, including session problems, caching problems, etc. HTTP traffic is also sent to `stdout`, which you can send to a log file if you want by starting the proxy as follows:
-follows:

 	./protoscope.php > /tmp/protoscope.log